NanoCyberSol/SigmaGPT/README.md

 # Anything else ChatGPT is generating should be removed.
 3. This is a pre-alpha release.
 It was meant for research purposeses only!
 4. Please don't hesitate to report problems/requests/ideas/improvments
-5. Also, we do not take any responsibility on anything starnge ChatGPT might produce.
+5. We do not take any responsibility on anything starnge ChatGPT might produce.
 Results vary!

 License
 The ChatGPT Sigma Conversion script is licensed under the GNU GPL V3 License.
 See LICENSE for more information.